hgrecco/mdform/README.rst

     {{ form.university_name }}
     {{ form.school_name }}

-and:
+and the form definition dictionary:

 .. code-block:: python

-    {'university_name': {'type': 'StringField',
-                         'required': True,
-                         'length': None
-                         },
+    {
+     'university_name':
+        Field(original_label='name',
+              required=True,
+              specific_field=StringField(length=None)
+             ),
-     'school_name': {'type': 'StringField',
+     'school_name':
-                     'required': True,
-                     'length': None
+        Field(original_label='name',
+              required=True,
+              specific_field=StringField(length=None)
+             ),
     }

-    }
+Notice that the key in the form definition dictionary (referred in the code as `variable_name`) is not just the label: it now contains the section name allowing multiple field with the same label.

-Sections are labeled from top to bottom, no remove a section name just do it this way.
+Sections are labeled from top to bottom without nesting.
+To remove a section name just do it this way.

 .. code-block:: text